dalen/puppet-puppetdbquery/README.md

 This module implements command line tools and Puppet functions that can be used to query puppetdb.
 There's also a hiera backend that can be used to return query results from puppetdb.

-Installation
+Requirements
 ============

-PuppetDB terminus is required for the Puppet functions, but not the face.
+PuppetDB terminus is required for the Puppet functions, but not for the face.

 To parse date queries the Ruby gem "chronic" is required.

 Required PuppetDB version